geertj/restful-api-design/resources.rst

    either one, and it would not be clear beforehand which one a client or a server should use.
 2. Relevance of order.
 The order between child-elements is relevant in XML.
-It is not natural in my view for objects attributes to have ordering.
+It is not natural in my view for object attributes to have ordering.

 The limitations of the XML data model are: